|

 and Jamie West, plus more figures.

-and there were Indian dolls both male and female.
-Fort Apache,
+members each had a horse, there were also native American Indian dolls, both male and female, a Fort Apache,

 molded plastic, jointed at neck, shoulder, hips, has painted